ibm-cloud-docs/ContinuousDelivery/devsecops-tutorial.md

 The repository contains custom scripts to carry out pipeline tasks in the CD Pipeline (.pipeline-config.yaml).
 Refer to [hello-compliance-deployment](https://us-south.git.cloud.ibm.com/open-toolchain/hello-compliance-deployment) sample repository that contains some default configuration and scripts.

 By default, the setup Clone deployment configuration from the sample repository.
 After the repository is cloned, you can customize configurations and scripts for pipeline runs.

+More detailed information on customizing the CD pipeline can be found [here](/docs/ContinuousDelivery?topic=ContinuousDelivery-cd-devsecops-custom-scripts).

 **New repository name**: Name of the IBM hosted GRIT Repository created by the toolchain as your deployment configuration repository.
 The region of the repository remains the same as that of the toolchain.
 Choose a unique name for the new repository.